linode/developers/content/platform/upgrade-to-hourly-billing.md

 5. You will receive a confirmation message that your account has been converted to Hourly billing.

     {{< note >}}
-- Customers are not required to upgrade to the new billing method
 - Prepaid discounts will not carry over to the new system
     - Those who remain on the prepaid billing system will not experience any changes, however newer plans and services may not be available on prepaid accounts.
 {{< /note >}}